Does Kratom Interact With Lisinopril?

-Making matters more complicated, higher doses of kratom could have the opposite effect in combination with lisinopril — causing blood pressure to dip too low.
+Making matters more complicated, higher doses of kratom could add up to the effects of lisinopril — causing blood pressure to dip too low.
 This drop may result in symptoms including dizziness, confusion, and fainting.

-Lisinopril is classified as an ACE inhibitor.
+Lisinopril is classified as an angiotensin-converting enzyme (ACE) inhibitor.
 Kratom shares a similar interaction risk with other members of the group.
-However, lisinopril is considered the lowest risk because of the absence of metabolic interference.
+However, the interaction with lisinopril is considered the lowest risk because of the absence of metabolic interference.
 Other ACE inhibitors are metabolized by the liver and may carry additional risks.

 No, lisinopril and kratom should not be used together unless specified by your prescribing doctor.

 Kratom can cause increased blood pressure, which negates the effect of ACE inhibitors and puts hypertensive patients at a higher risk of stroke or heart attacks.

 Patients with prehypertension or stage 1 hypertension may be able to use small amounts of kratom safely (in moderation) — but again, it’s essential to discuss this with your doctor first.

 What Is Lisinopril?

 Lisinopril treats various cardiovascular diseases, including hypertension, stroke, myocardial infarction, coronary artery disease, and more.
 It’s classified as an ACE inhibitor, one of the most commonly diagnosed classes of antihypertensive medications .

 ACE stands for angiotensin-converting enzyme.
 This enzyme converts angiotensin-1 to angiotensin-2.
 Angiotensin-2 causes blood vessels to contract and leads to high blood pressure.